JAmcevoy/LearnWithMe/README.md

 8. **Sorting of Circles After Editing**: When a user edits a circle, the page refreshes and pushes the most recently edited circle to the bottom of the page.
 This creates a poor user experience, but I currently lack the knowledge to fix it.
 The desired behavior is to maintain the circle's original position after editing or to allow for customizable sorting.
 9. **The Circles List View** The circles list is kind of messy and unless you know what to look for it might be hard to locate and when you go into a circle and back out it bring you back to the top making it difficult for user to pop in and out of chats easily.
 10. **Chats Refresh** When multiple users are in a chats it doesnt auto refresh for other users the user has to phyically refresh the page to see updated messages.
 I just dont have the knowledge right now to complete this!
+11. **Large React File**: Some of the components, particularly the pages like the chat page, became too large because I was unable to properly refactor and break them up into separate components and hooks.
+While trying to clean this up, I encountered issues and ultimately ran out of time to fully address this.
+As a result, files like the chat component contain a lot of code in one place, which is not ideal and does not adhere to React's best practices for clean and maintainable code.
+This is something that needs to be refactored in the future.

 ---